Top 10 Instant Counterspells in Magic: The Gathering (MTG)

-You'll notice the thumbnailed images of False Summoning and Preemptive Strike bear an awkward wording of the ability (due to their age), but their odd text translates to the same 2-cost creature counter as Essence Scatter and Remove Soul.
+You'll notice the above image of Preemptive Strike bears an awkward wording of the ability (due to its age), but its odd text translates to the same 2-cost creature counter as Essence Scatter, False Summoning, and Remove Soul.

 Thus, while Annul can't negate creatures, planeswalkers, or the like, it offers a bargain deal that can invalidate one of two common card types.
 Artifacts are particularly abundant since most are colorless, meaning you'll find them in just about any deck list.